Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 ## Install Conda and configure environment
 # you only need to install Conda and environment once. you'll need to activate the environment every time before starting Jupyter
-### 1. Before Process
+### 1. Connect Emory VPN
-Before your login to the Rollins HPC.
-Make sure you can login to the Emory VPN.
+Before your login to the Rollins HPC, please make sure you have connected Emory VPN.
+You can download the "BIG-IP Edge Client" app for VPN.
 You may also need to change your default login shell for your Emory ID to 'bash'.
 Please see links below for details:

 https://vpn.emory.edu